 - the employee to give the employer a notification of resignation 30 days ahead of time, or 3 days ahead of time if it’s during the probation.

 - the employee could cancel the contract in the following circumstances:

 - Absence of working protection and working conditions,violating contractual provisions,

 - No social insurance,

-- Employer’s regulations or disciplines to break laws and deducting employees’ benefits.
+- Employer’s regulations or disciplines break laws and undermine employees’ benefits.

-- The contract should be invalid because of breaking mandatory rules.
+- The contract is invalid because of breaking mandatory rules.

-- Besides, if the employer, in the manner of violence, threatens or illegal detention, forces the employee to work, or to endanger the employee’s safety, the employee could leave without notification.
+- Besides, if an employer, in ways of violence, threatens or illegal detention, forces an employee to work, or to endanger an employee’s safety, the employee is allowed to leave without prior notification.

-Question 5: what would be the legal remedy in case a dispute fails to be dissolved by negotiation?
+Question 6: what would be the legal remedy in case that an employment dispute fails to be dissolved by negotiation?

-Answer: The employee has the right to apply for an employment arbitration when there is any dispute, and, furthermore, the employee may appeal to the law court if he thinks the decision of arbitration is unjustifiable.
-Meanwhile, the employee or employer could trust a Chinese lawyer to act for and on behalf of him in a legal process.
+Answer: An employee has the right to apply for an employment arbitration when a dispute rises, and, furthermore, the employee may appeal to a jurisditional law court if he thinks the decision of arbitration is unjustifiable.
+Meanwhile, the employee or employer has the right to trust a Chinese lawyer to represent him in a legal process.